jojijacobk/PHP-FPM-Knowledge/README.md

 Here, each time when a web page is loaded, the same process repeats.
 To save this time and resources, **JIT compiler could convert this opcode into machine code and keep in memory**.
-Next time when the same PHP script is requested, the machine code is run directly, thus saves time.
+Next time when the same PHP script is requested, the machine code is run directly.
+This means that once a PHP file is run using JIT compiler, then any further requests doesn't take time because it executes machine code directly.
+This is a big performance evolution for PHP obsoleting opcode cache mechanism.